 All our loans are based on affordability, so as a responsible lender, it is important that we ask you to confirm your income and expenditure.

-For this reason many loan applicants will be required to send in copies of wage slips and bank statements to show these incomings and outgoings.
+For this reason some applicants will be required to send in copies of wage slips and bank statements to show these incomings and outgoings.
 This ensures that we do not take unnecessary risks with the credit union’s funds and do not give out loans where we feel it will result in the member getting into financial difficulty.

-That decision is based on the HOUSEHOLD income and expenditure, which is why we ask for information about a partner’s income
+That decision is based on the HOUSEHOLD income and expenditure, which is why we may ask for information about a partner’s income.